codr7/swifties-repl/README.md

 ```

 ### strings
-Stack literals are enclosed in double quotes.
+String literals are enclosed in double quotes.

 ```
   "foo"